HexiDev/planka-mcp-kanban/.github/chatmodes/planka.chatmode.md

 > ⚠️ No empty or colorless labels.
 Ever.

+> 🏷️ **It is mandatory to add labels to cards unless the user explicitly instructs otherwise.**

 ### 🟠 **5.
 Cards Must Be:**

 * Created with `name`, `position`, attached to a `listId`